ipfs/specs/RFC/0001-lightweight-rfc-process.md

 ## Reviewing

-IPFS Stewards will review new RFC PRs during weekly triage.
+[Specs Stewards] will review new RFC PRs during weekly triage.

 IPFS Community is encouraged to participate in the review process.

-Final decision belongs to IPFS Stewards.
+Final decision belongs to [Specs Stewards].

 ## Merging

-RFC can be merged only after two Stewards approve it.
+RFC can be merged only after two [Specs Stewards] approve it.

 RFC number is assigned before the merge.

-RFC author and two approving Stewards are added to CODEOWNERS file to be automatically asked to review any future changes to files added or modified by the RFC.
+RFC author and two approving [Specs Stewards] are added to CODEOWNERS file to be automatically asked to review any future changes to files added or modified by the RFC.

 ## Long-term plan

-IPFS Stewards will adjust the process based on usage patterns.
+[Specs Stewards] will adjust the process based on usage patterns.

 ## Design rationale